vhartikainen/protecting-workloads-workshop/docs/perimeter-layer/cleanup.md

 # Mitigating Common Web Application Attack Vectors Using AWS WAF - Cleanup Phase

-!!! info "For those who are completing the
+!!! info "For those who are continuing to the Host Layer round"
     __If you are only going to complete the Perimeter Layer round, do not delete any resources yet.
-[Continue the workshop with the Host Layer round](host-layer/index.md).
+[Continue the workshop with the Host Layer round](/host-layer/).
 You will perform cleanup at the end of the workshop.__

 ---